Abernaughty/git-maber/fluid-sim/memory-bank/techContext.md

 ## Dependencies
 - No external libraries required
 - Self-contained implementation using native WebGL API
+- Logo image assets stored in the images directory

 ## WebGL Features Used
 - Framebuffer objects (FBOs)